crsleeth/bash-scripts/README.md

  - Only works on Ubuntu Server 16.04 LTS
  - The WordPress install is from WordPress' own latest.tar.gz
- - If the script fails, or WordPress doesn't end up working try running the companion wordpress-purge.sh script
+ - If the script fails, or WordPress doesn't end up working try running the companion wp-purge script

-wordpress-purge
+wp-purge
 -----

-This script purges all packages installed from the wordpress-install.sh script; including ALL MySQL and PHP packages.
+wp-purge purges all packages installed from the wp-install script; including ALL MySQL and PHP packages.
 It also purges ALL MySQL databases/files, ALL Apache directories/files, the wordpress system user, and the /var/www/html directory.

 PLEASE NOTE: